 Construction & Materials

-Choosing a natural or synthetic fiber depends on the style of rug and how much traffic you expect to have in an area.
+Deciding on a natural or synthetic fiber will depends on the style of rug you want and how much traffic you expect to have in an area.
 Fibers may be staple fibers, which use short lengths of fiber that shed at first.
 Or the rug can be made of bulk continuous filament which uses continuous strands of nonshedding fiber.

 Many synthetic rugs are durable enough to be used outdoors.